Eun/CWebSocket/README.md

 Preprocessors
 -------------
 * OPENSSL - build with https support
-* NO_COOKIES  - donot include cookie management
+* NO_COOKIES  - do not include cookie management
 * COOKIE_SIMPLE - Simple Cookie Management

 Changelog